 Since then, the States have passed their own Acts pointed towards stemming the effects of discrimination against pregnant women, California in particular, as mentioned above.

 An employee is eligible to take a Pregnancy Disability Leave if she works for an employer with more than 5 employees.
 Additional leaves under the Family Medical Leave Act (FMLA, which runs concurrently with the state law) cover fewer employees in California as they have additional requirements that must be met in order to qualify as ‘covered.’
-For instance, under the FMLA an employee is eligible to take a pregnancy-related leave if she has worked for her employer for at least a year, and has been on the job for at least 1250 hours over the course of that year, and has not taken more than the total 12 weeks of leave in the year including the requested leave.
+For instance, under the FMLA, an employee is eligible to take a pregnancy-related leave if she has worked for her employer for at least a year, and has been on the job for at least 1250 hours over the course of that year, and has not taken more than the total 12 weeks of leave in the year including the requested leave.

 While this covers many employees, it does not cover as many employees as the California requirements to provide a Pregnancy Disability Leave.

 In addition, the California Family Rights Act, while not providing for specific pregnancy leave, does provide for a leave of up to 12 weeks in order to bond with the baby after the child is born.

 INTERMITTENT PREGNANCY LEAVE

 An employee who is pregnant and/or experiencing pregnancy-related issues is not required to take all of her to leave at one time.
 Intermittent leave is available, i.e. taking leave in shorter time periods, just as it is available for any other type of disability.
 In fact, employees who take intermittent leave for pregnancy or pregnancy-related issues must be treated exactly the same as any other employee taking a leave for any other type of disability.
 Employees may take incremental leaves in time periods of weeks, days, or hours where necessary.